 People are on LinkedIn to connect with others and they like to see a person’s face to foster that connection.
 Make sure you use a professional-looking profile photo.
-It doesn’t have to be a professional headshot–you can take a decent photo with your smartphone if you like.
+It doesn’t have to be taken by a photographer –you can take a decent photo with your smartphone if you like.
 But make sure your full face is clearly visible, including your eyes, and close enough that viewers can see your features.

 The banner is the top section of your profile, just behind your profile photo.
 It’s tempting to leave it blank but it’s actually a great space to give important information about you without them having to scroll through your profile.
 Create a banner that shares your contact information (your website, email address and phone number).
 That way, even people who don’t have access to your profile can see how to get in touch with you.